CCrashCup/FoV-Sphere/README.md

 Delete the mesh.

-Import the sphere mesh file with the copied FoV value and the same Width and Height.
+Import the sphere mesh file with the copied calculated FoV value and the same Width and Height.

 Click Step 7.